apache/mesos/docs/fetcher.md

 doubts!

-To mitigate this problem, cache files that have been found to be larger than expected are deleted immediately after downloading and and delivering the requested content to the sandbox.
+To mitigate this problem, cache files that have been found to be larger than expected are deleted immediately after downloading and delivering the requested content to the sandbox.
 Thus exceeding total capacity at least does not accumulate over subsequent fetcher runs.